- The difference in the intensity of love is usually not discussed among lovers.

 Of course, when the couple is on the verge of separation, the discussion is more of an accusation: "You love me less than I love you."
 The emphasis of people in love is on the more, not the less.

-Being aware of differences in the intensity of love can be hurtful, because it implies that one partner is inferior—it implies a certain type of rejection.
+Being aware of differences in the intensity of love can be hurtful because it implies that one partner is inferior—it implies a certain type of rejection.
 Accordingly, people repress the issue or adopt a positive illusion concerning the partner.
 Similarly, people would not want to admit to a partner that he or she is a compromise.

-The attitudes of both Albert and Debra involve romantic compromise—but it is unclear which is more painful.
+The attitudes of both Albert and Debra involve romantic compromise, but it is unclear which is more painful.
 The major advantage in Albert's situation is the great love bestowed upon him and hence the greater probability that Debra will not leave him.
 The disadvantage in his situation concerns giving up a major human dream—to be madly in love with someone.
 Debra's situation is the opposite: She enjoys a profound love but gives up reciprocity and hence is more vulnerable and less certain about her relationship with Albert.

 Those who prefer Debra's position are optimistic concerning their ability to change their partner's attitude toward them.
 This optimism is associated with a prevailing belief that the world is inherently controllable and that their ability to influence events around them is exceptional.
-Experienced gamblers engage in a variety of behaviors which imply a belief that they can control what numbers turn up on the dice.
+Experienced gamblers engage in a variety of behaviors that imply a belief that they can control what numbers turn up on the dice.
 Similarly, people prefer to choose their own lottery ticket rather than have it chosen for them; they believe that their choice will increase their chances of winning.

 If you believe that changing your partner's attitude is indeed possible, the alternative in which you are madly in love with the other person is preferable.
 However, if this option is impossible—it is very difficult to change most adults—attempts to change the other partner may increase your frustration and disappointment.